aq-amani/twitter-bot/README.md

 The bot runs every 3 hours, but the period can be adjusted by adjusting the schedule of the `google_cloud_scheduler_job resource` in `terraform/cloudfunction.tf`.

+## requirements
+- a twitter account set up to use the twitter API (obtain the API keys and secrets from the twitter developer portal)
+- a GCP account

 ## Initial preperations
 - Fill in the csv file with tweets, and serial int IDs of tweets.
 - run `populate_datastore.py` to read tweets and ids from the csv file and populate Google cloud datastore with it.